Susmithaa20/TaskManagement/docs/dev_readme.md

 + Went over tutorials for the MERN stack and familiarize ourselves with how to build an application
 + The team also started the skeleton of the project and started the developmental version of the application

-### Group Members & Work Breakdown

-Our group consists of four members: Brian Jeong, Eric Tran, Michael Park and Steven Chen.
-Each member will handle both the frontend and backend of a feature.

-Brian’s primary responsibilities will be:
-+ Tasks

-Eric’s primary responsibilities will be:
-+ User auth and home page

-Michael’s primary responsibilities will be:
-+ Chat/messages

-Steven’s primary responsibilities will be:
-+ Groups

 ## Implementation Timeline